GreptimeTeam/docs/docs/greptimecloud/integrations/prometheus/rule-management.md

 ## Manage rule files via Git

-Each GreptimeCloud service comes with a git repository for storing prometheus rules and configurations.
+Each GreptimeCloud service comes with a Git repository for storing prometheus rules and configurations.
 By checking your rules, GreptimeCloud's prometheus-compatible rule engine evaluates your rules against data stored in the database and emits alert when matches.

 ::: tip NOTE
-Creating branch or tag is disabled
+Creating branch or tag is disabled in the Git repository
 :::

 ### Download Template

 You can get the clone URL of the repository in the [GreptimeCloud console](https://console.greptime.cloud/service/list).
-The repository contains a sample prometheus.yml file.

 ```shell
 git clone <cloud-repo-url>